If your time is short:

 Stage I – Process Design: Recommendations and Expectations

-The main objective of process design is to determine the appropriate process for commercial manufacturing of a product.
+The main objective of process design is to determine the appropriate process for the commercial manufacturing of a product.

 - Although early process design experiments do not need to be performed according to cGMP, they should be conducted under guidelines of sound scientific principles.